azer/notebook/ideas/web-browser.md

 Check out [See it in action](#see-it-in-action) for a video.

+### Commands

+The dropdown shell makes it possible to offer users not just searching the tabs but actually anything.
+For instance, if user enters "weather", she could be suggested to open weather.com, and also be simply provided weather.

+Here are some other command ideas:

+* calculator
+* dictionary (define)
+* pronounce
+* timezone math
+* what's my ip
+* conversions

+### Note taking

+User could just enter normal text in the query bar and as soon as the word count passes X, the view could be changed into note taking.

+### Password Management

+Password management can be achived with no storage by choosing a secret key, similar to how Bitcoin works.
+A web browser could have been built on top of this foundation.

 ## Security

 Web browsers delegate even the simpliest search functionalities to default search engines, as a part of their business model.
 This creates a giant security hole in the middle of two perfectly secure products: